On pattern instructions it may look as if staystitching doesn’t actually do anything. But it’s a hidden extra that’s important for quality.

 That includes princess seams, armholes, waistlines, hip curves.

-If you’re using a floppy or loosely woven fabric, they need more support, so do more staystitching – unless you want the stretchy seam drape for the style.
+If you’re using a stretch or loosely woven fabric, that may need more support – unless you want the stretchy seam drape for the style.

 Many patterns tell you to staystitch round an inwards corner.
 But you can often strengthen inwards corners enough by changing to a shorter stitch length (1.2 – 1.5 mm) about 1″/ 2.5 cm either side of the corner, as you’re sewing it.